 Poor Roads Hold Back Food Transportation In Ghana

-Farmers are meandering through a deplorable road
+Farmers are meandering through a deplorable road.

 Accra, Ghana//-It is a daily ritual to see young and aged farmers getting down to push vehicles and tricycles transporting their farm produce to the market centres due to poor roads, making prices of foodstuffs very expensive for people to afford.